rkuma183/wilsonmar.github.io/_posts/2016-07-05-static-code-analysis.md

 ---
 layout: post
-filename: sonarqube
+filename: static-code-analysis
-title: "SonarQube Static Analysis"
+title: "Static Code Analysis"
-excerpt: "It has your back."
+excerpt: "It has your back ... by riding your back"
 tags: [Sonarqube, quality, generation]
 image:
 # pic-blue-city-abu-dhabi-skyscrapers-1900x500